-If you're on the hunt for a new place and don't want to shell out a month's worth of rent as a broker's fee, scope out the listings at Naked Apartments to see a variety of no-fee and low-fee apartments with broker’s fees that top out at 9 percent (versus the typical 12 to 15 percent).
+If you're trying to find a NYC rental and aren't dying to pay an exorbitant broker's fee, take a look at the listings over at Naked Apartments to see a variety of no-fee and low-fee apartments with broker’s fees that top out at 9 percent (versus the typical 12 to 15 percent).
 We've rounded up current options in all five boroughs and in a variety of price ranges, and you can also search Naked Apartments by “no-fee” or “low-fee” to see more.

 The Real Estate Survival Guide for NYC Buyers, Sellers, Renters & Dwellers

 As New York City's most popular and trusted source of real estate advice, BrickUnderground speaks directly to 215,000 monthly unique visitors seeking solutions to their NYC real-estate and aparment-dwelling needs. read more»